January 10th, 2020

 Written tests may have a tendency to screen out persons who fall within a protected category, and the use of written tests could be unlawful.
 The Equal Employment Opportunity Commission (EEOC) set forth its position on the subject in a document entitled “Uniform Guidelines on Employee Selection Procedures.”
 The EEOC insists that any written test that has an adverse impact on persons within a protected category is unlawful unless it has been “validated” by psychologists or other qualified experts according to the complicated standards set forth in its guidelines.
 The validation process is expensive, and the courts that have addressed the issue have split.
 Some courts have followed the EEOC validation approach and others have criticized it.

-Under the Employee Polygraph Protection Act of 1988 (EPPA), most types of employers are prohibited from directly or indirectly requiring, requesting, suggesting, or otherwise causing a job applicant to submit to polygraph testing.
+Under the Employee Polygraph Protection Act (EPPA), most types of employers are prohibited from directly or indirectly requiring, requesting, suggesting, or otherwise causing a job applicant to submit to polygraph testing.
 Federal, state, and local governments are exempt from this act.
 Other exemptions include entities that manufacture, distribute, or dispense controlled substances.
 Some states also place limits on polygraph testing.
 Employers should consult with counsel before adopting any polygraph testing policy to ensure compliance with both federal and state law.

 |State||Limits to Polygraph Testing|